Fairness Testing of Large Language Models in Role-Playing: Results

+RQ1 examines the most prevalent biases triggered by the questions generated by \ours.
+As described in Section~\ref{RQ design}, we categorize the bias present in the main content of the questions (excluding the roles) into 11 demographic attributes.
+Specifically, we use GPT-4o-mini for automatic categorization by prompting it to identify the types of bias each question targets.

+To validate the automatic categorization by GPT-4o-mini, we follow the approach outlined in RQ3 with manual analysis.
+Specifically, we randomly select a statistically significant sample of 380 questions from 32,864 questions to ensure a 95\% $\pm$ 5\% confidence level.
+Two annotators introduced in RQ3 manually annotate the bias type for each question, and we then compare the automatic results with the human annotation results.
+We treat the intersection of the results from the two human annotators as the final outcome of the human evaluation.
+If the set of bias types identified in the automatic results includes the set of bias types in the human annotations, we consider the LLM's annotations to be correct.
+The final result shows that the alignment between GPT-4o-mini's annotations and those of the two annotators is 93.68\%, suggesting that approximately 29,143-32,430 questions in the full dataset possess accurate categorizations and demonstrating strong consistency in bias categorization.

+Here, we focus on questions that trigger biased responses from more than three LLMs, as these questions are more representative and likely to reflect broader biases.
+As shown in Figure \ref{heatmap_bias_type}, for each role attribute, the questions effectively capture biases across all 11 demographic attributes, demonstrating the broad coverage of bias types detected by \ours.
+Additionally, age is the most frequently detected bias type, as indicated by the consistently darker color in this column of the heatmap, with a total of 5,245 questions (the sum of the age column).

+\finding{For each role attribute, the generated questions effectively capture biases across all 11 demographic attributes, demonstrating the broad coverage of bias types detected by \ours.
+Additionally, age is the most frequently detected bias type.}

-\subsection{RQ3: Impact of Role-Playing}
+\subsection{RQ5: Impact of Role-Playing}

-In this RQ, we investigate whether biases observed during role-playing persist when no role is assigned to the LLMs.
-To do this, we remove the role assignment statement from each question and prompt the six LLMs as we do in RQ1.
+In this RQ, we investigate whether biases observed during role-playing persist when no role is assigned.
+To do this, we remove the role assignment from each question and prompt the 10 LLMs as we do in RQ1.

-We then report the number of detected biased responses in Table~\ref{non-role} and compare these with the results from RQ1 (Table~\ref{basic_results}).
-For each cell in Table~\ref{non-role}, if the detected biased responses are fewer than those in the role-playing scenario, we label it with `$\downarrow$'; if more, with `$\uparrow$.'
+We then report the number of detected biased responses in Table~\ref{non-role-total} and compare these with the results from RQ1 (Table~\ref{basic_results}).
+For each cell in Table~\ref{non-role-total}, if the detected biased responses are fewer than those in the role-playing scenario, we label it with `$\downarrow$'; if more, with `$\uparrow$.'
+Due to the page limit, we report the aggregated results for each question type and the overall results across all three types.
+Detailed results for each demographic attribute are available in our repository.

-With 11 demographic attributes, 3 question types, and 6 LLMs, we analyze a total of $11\times3\times6=198$ cases for study.
-Among these, 151 cases (76.3\%) show a decrease in biased responses when roles are not assigned.